 Good things come together

-Like discovering a box of old family portraits, this work wants to make you feel like you are looking back on a distant memory, and at the same time it claims to take you to a past that is not ours but you can feel familiar as if it were a vague and distant memory.
-I want the viewer to time travel as if he had discovered a magical and surreal place - as in photography, where fantasy and reality come together and can walk aside - exploring the phenomenon of twins, the identity, and the ties that bind them.
+Our memories are the architecture of our identity.
+Like discovering a box of old family portraits, this work wants to make you feel like you are looking back on a distant memory, and at the same time, it claims to take you to a past that is not ours, but you can feel familiar with.
+I want the viewer to time travel as if they had discovered a magical and surreal place, as in photography, where fantasy and reality come together and can walk aside, exploring the phenomenon of twins, identity, and the ties that bind them.

-I traveled to this small village in Kerala, in South of India, and I decided to shoot this series of portraits as if they were old, imitating the "Portrait carte-de-visite" from 1850, as if he had taken a historian or a scientist several years ago, sorting, taking samples, testimonials and cataloging the twins.
+In the summer of 2015, I found an article in a local newspaper that spoke about a town in the State of Kerala where there are a lot of twins; doctors and scientists were investigating the phenomenon, but apparently, there is no logical explanation for why the town has one of the highest rates of twin births in the world.
+I traveled to this small village in Kerala, in the South of India, and I decided to shoot this series of portraits as if they were old, imitating the "Portrait carte-de-visite" from 1850, as if he had taken a historian or a scientist several years ago, sorting, taking samples, testimonials, and cataloging the twins.
 As in photography, there is no absolute but interpreted reality, I decided to build a story where reality meets fantasy.